thunderrabbit/robnugen-journal-entries/2020/06/24pics-coming-soon.md

 certificate is a temporary self-signed cert.
 I don't know why Let's Encrypt is taking so long (hours now) to approve the certificate.
 I guess the new subdomain's DNS entry came through for me but not them??

+##### 22:11 Saturday 27 June 2020 JST

+The correct SSL certificate seemed to help, or maybe it was because I put the correct URL in the config file.  hmmm.
+I have gotten some data files to be sent from Quill and then saved via skpy/micropub as data files.
+For some reason Indigenous is not sending the authentication token.
+Weird.

+Anyway, bedtime now.